macewanCS/Nodepad--/spec/spec.md

 Our goal is to create a web application that allows EPL workers to create tickets online.
 Those tickets will then be inserted into their current database system.

-This system will be written in JavaScript using the Nodejs framework.
+This web application will be written in JavaScript using the Nodejs framework.

 #Using the Ticketing System